JJOverload/MTG-Image-Titles-To-Text/README.md

 `python textdetector.py --input tegwyll-nonlands-Copy-censored.jpg --width 3072 --height 2656 --answername tegwyll-nonland-decklist-answer.txt > output_tegwyll.txt`

-Note: Try to ensure that the image's height is not too large relative to width, since certain dimensions can cause the image to be rotated sideways.
+NOTE: Try to ensure that the image's height is not too large relative to width, since certain dimensions can cause the image to be rotated sideways.
 (As seen when using: `python textdetector.py --input tegwyll-nonlands.jpg --width 3072 --height 4064`)

+NOTE: textdetector code solely tested in Windows so far.
+If having issues with running in Linux, try changing the "path" variable assignment values (in the code) so that it uses forward slashes (/) instead of backslashes (\) prevalent in Windows.

 ------------------------------------